-Team #22377 The Sigma Corns and Team #19376 Thermal Equilibrium presents CTRL ALT FTC, the most comprehensive Control Theory guide for FIRST Tech Challenge Teams.
+FIRST Tech Challenge Team #22377 The Sigmacorns presents CTRL ALT FTC — the most comprehensive Control Theory guide for *FIRST* Tech Challenge Teams.

 Example of feedback control with the Pure Pursuit algorithm

-Please note, all of the code examples are pseudocode of how you would go about a java implementation, understand that there may be a little more work to do than what is shown in the document as these extra details would in many cases take away from the learning experience.
+Note: all of the code examples are pseudocode of how you would go about a Java implementation.
+Please understand that there may be a little more work to do than what is shown in the document, as these extra details would take away from the learning experience in many cases.